tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 will be difficult to stand on a level surface.
 This is because of the lowered overall height, requiring a shorter side stand.

-Using a second factory side stand (part `7650312300033`), I shortened it by `50mm`.
+Using an additional factory side stand (part `7650312300033`), I shortened it by `50mm`.
 After fitting the shortened side stand, the length was found to be optimal.
+I recommend losing exactly `50mm` from a factory side stand for this modification.

 ### Speedometer